 Midwives “who are educated and regulated to international standards,” according to the World Health Organization, can provide 87% of the essential care for women and newborns.
 And many countries across the world are slowly understanding this, along with the realisation that midwifery also helps bring down total healthcare costs.
 In the UK, for instance, there is a recognition that “all women need a midwife, and some need a doctor too.”
 The US is reluctantly catching up.
-In the UK, for instance, there is a recognition that “all women need a midwife, and some need a doctor too.”

 In India, too, two health centres in Hyderabad, Healthy Mother and Fernandez Hospital, have proven that maternity centres with well-trained midwives can run efficiently and be accepted by the community.

 When it comes to health policy, India often strangely lunges at the mistakes of the US, ignoring better inspirations from Europe.
 For care of pregnant women too, we went with the American model of dominance of obstetrics and “medicalisation” of childbirth.
 The Indian health system, like the American, gradually phased out the intimate role of midwives in maternity care, in an improperly planned attempt to decrease deaths of mothers and babies during childbirth (maternal and neonatal mortality).

 As for apprehensions about quality of care, midwifery is a profession, and like any other profession (including obstetrics), there will always be some members whose expertise is weak.
 Besides, if the government and administrators take care not to dilute the quality of midwifery education (for which there exist strict global standards) and the regulation of the practice, well-educated and proficient midwives can solve an important problem in women’s health.